crucial-rushil/readmeTrial/README.md

 * **Deployment:** Render
 * **Purpose:**

+  * Act as the system’s source of truth and automation engine
-  * Process invoice submissions
+  * Process invoice submissions from the frontend
-  * Update multiple Airtable bases automatically
+  * Update multiple Airtable bases in a consistent, deterministic manner
   * Generate contract PDFs based on submitted data
-  * Serve REST APIs consumed by the frontend
+  * Expose REST APIs consumed by the frontend

 ---